alexmalos/NBA-visualizer/README.md

 # NBA Visualizer

 ## Background
 This app is intended to be a visually appealing way to view statistics for NBA players.
+Data is rendered in a bubble chart that shows each player as a bubble with the size of the bubble corresponding to the player's performance in the stat that is being viewed.
+Data is sourced from StatMuse and will be available for every team as well as league-wide, from 2022 going all the way back to the founding of the NBA in 1947.

 ## Functionality & MVPs
 With this NBA visualizer, users will be able to:
 - Select which visualization to see by year, team, and statistic
 - See an animated bubble chart showing the specified stat for players in relation to their teammates or the whole league
-- Each bubble contains a player headshot and can be enlarged on hover
+- Each bubble contains a player headshot and can be enlarged on hover to show details
 - Download the current chart as a PNG

 In addition, this project will include: